SkeldJS/Hindenburg/pages/Getting Started/Environment Variables.md

 ### `HINDENBURG_CONFIG`
 You can set the `HINDENBURG_CONFIG` variable to the location of a `config.json` file in the system to tell hindenburg where to look for configuration for the server.

+> By default, Hindenburg will look for your `config.json` in the **current working directory**, i.e. where you have your terminal opened.

 > Note that the location has to be **absolute**, meaning that it must begin with either `Drive:/` on windows or `/` on linux, and be the complete path to the file.

 > Check out the {@page Configuration} page for information on configuring Hindenburg